-Have you ever wondered how people get that “carved wood look” on a piece of furniture ?Or found vintage furniture that has missing or broken carved details, and think, "How the heck do I fix that?"
+Have you ever wondered how to add carved details when you're refinishing a piece of furniture ?Or found something beautiful that's got a missing or broken molding, and think, "How do I fix that?"
 It's easier than you think!

-Once dried completely, you can paint like we did, or stain them to look like wood.
+Apply DAP Cement Glue to back of the appliqué , and to surface you’re attaching to.
 (To activate the bonding agents in the glue, you must put the glue on both the molding, and the surface you'll be sticking the mold on to.)

 Click on the pic to browse all our Efex Escutcheons!